 Almost every one of the Agency's Capital Needs either restore, enhance or expand the assets that the Agency owns and uses for service delivery.
-Some Capital Needs do not effect assets that the Agency owns and operated by an N/A (not applicable).
-Includes enhancements to the functionality or quality of SFMTA assets without adding to the total assets owned and operated by the SFMTA (such as the SFMTA Facility Safety Improvement Campaign).
-This would include investments that upgrade systems or enhance the features of an existing asset.
+Some Capital Needs do not effect assets that the Agency owns and operates.
+These are denoted by an N/A (not applicable).